AGCCS/AGCCS-CTRL22/README.md

 - a **hardware platform** to implement a relevant subset of the CCS standard
 - a **per node software** environment to control the charging process and to establish a communication network
-- a centralized host with **server sorftware** for dynamic power allocation and monitoring
+- a centralised host with **server  for dynamic power allocation and monitoring

 All three components are open source and can be hence adapted to best fit a variety of application scenarios.